Liloan: Titay's Rosquillos and Delicacies

-The making of these little ringlet cookies dates back to 1907, when 21-year-old Margarita Corazon "Titay" Frasco (single, unmarried) was tinkering in her kitchen with her baking ingredients and made her new culinary creation.
-Kneading the dough manually and using a wooden eggbeater, some baking tins and a clay oven, she started a product that would put her little town in the national and international map of gastronomic delight.
-Corazon “Mama Azon” Frasco took over in 1999, succeeded by Gerardo and Panfil Frasco, the third generation.

-The market for her unnamed cookie started with her neighbors and passers-by who were offered the snack with a bottle of soda.
-It was Sergio Osmeña (then Cebu governor, who later became Philippine president), who gave it the name "Rosquillo" after the Spanish word rosca.

-The “premium heritage brand” biscuits have been a regular stopover of tourists and locals travelling north of Cebu.
-The company has withstood the taste of time.
-It started with just rosquillos and tablea making.
-(Note: pure cacao beans that are dried, roasted, ground and then formed into tablets) It later expanded to an array of homemade delicacies including torta, mamon, monay, otap, CPA (chicken pork adobo), bao-bao, galletas (Bato), galletas (Carmen) and hojaldres.

-In 2012, its two-hectare plant in Liloan produces about 3,000 packs of 180 grams Rosquillos daily by 118 workers.
+Titay's Rosquillos and Delicacies is a baking company started in Liloan in 1907, baking foods like rosquillos, tablea and hojaldres.
+In 2012, its two-hectare plant in Liloan produced about 3,000 packs of 180 grams Rosquillos daily by 118 workers.

-In 2013, the flagship store which produces 360,000 rosquillos a day was transformed into a café for 45 customers serving penato (peanuts), banana chips and binangkal, among others.
+In 2013, the flagship store, which produces 360,000 rosquillos a day was transformed into a café for 45 customers serving penato (peanuts), banana chips, and binangkal, among others.

-On April 1, 2024, Christina Frasco with members of her family and Margarita “Margo” Domingo Frasco, Chief operating officer led the groundbreaking of its Poblacion, Liloan 1.3-hectare new factory which will employ to 250 workers.
-We "assure Titay's future without sacrificing livelihood,” said Vincent Franco D. Frasco, Titay's Finance Director.
+On April 1, 2024, Christina Frasco, with members of her family, partook in the groundbreaking of its Poblacion, Liloan 1.3-hectare new factory which will employ to 250 workers.

 Tourism

 Rosquillos Festival

 Celebrated every last week of May in honor of the town's patron saint, St. Ferdinand III.
 It celebrates the Rosquillos as the delicacy of Liloan and of Cebu.
 The 12th Rosquillos festival was held in May 26, 2019.
 The 13th returned from May 20–30, 2023, coinciding with the 176th annual foundation fiesta celebration.

 Rosquillos Festival dancers as they perform their street dance in Pasigarbo sa Sugbo 2019.